 Sauvignon blanc: 1st to 5th September

 Vinification: Grapes are handpicked, they are then chilled at 7-8oC in cold storage, followed by pneumatic press and vinified according to the classic white wine vinification.
 Fermentation at low temperatures of 16-17oC.

 First produced: 2003

-Tasting notes: Pale and bright yellow-green colour, with grey highlights.
-Intense and ripe on the nose, with elegant aromas of rose and lemon blossom from Moschofilero as well as citrus and exotic fruits in the foreground from Sauvignon Blanc.
-Dry on the palate, well balanced with crisp acidity, medium in body and full of minerality.
+Tasting notes: Vibrant green-yellow colour with grey hues.
+Rich and discreet aromatic character.
+Typical aromas from both grape varieties, rose and lemon blossom from Moschofilero as well as citrus and exotic fruits in the foreground from Sauvignon Blanc.
+Fresh and round palate, medium body with crisp acidity and full of minerality.
 Serving suggestions: Ideal companion to seafood, fish, poultry and pasta.